michal-kopczynski/FlatBuffersParser/README.md

 Usage
 -----
-* Initialize with the schema file by passing schema file as parameter.
+* Initialize with the schema file by passing schema file name as a parameter.
+Also, specify listening port.

-        FlatBuffersParser [SCHEMA FILE]
+          FlatBuffersParser [OPTION...]

+          -p, --port arg  Port to listen.
+          -f, --file arg  Schema files.
+          -v, --version   Print the version number and exit.
+          -h, --help      Print help and exit.

-* Connect to parser's socket on port 12345.
+* Connect to parser's socket on selected port.

 * Send binary data to parser using socket.
 Receive response with parsed data.